med-boubekri/Covid-Fact-Checker/README.md

 $ pip install -r requirements.txt
 $ python main.py
 ```
-&emsp; and then you choos the tweets in the tweets folder for test
+&emsp; and then you choose the tweets in the tweets folder for testing

 ## Manual:
 - **./main.py** : starts the programms